Louisa Frances Pesel (1870-1947)

 From 1870* to 1900: Born in Bradford, the eldest of five daughter of Quakers Frederick Robert (an oil merchant) and his wife Isabella, Louisa Frances Pesel was educated at Bradford Girls’ Grammar School, and went on to study design at the Royal College of Art (London) under Lewis Foreman Day.
 In 1900 she won a silver medal at the Women’s Exhibition, Earls Court for the design of an embroidered panel. *census record for 1881 states 1871

 From 1901 to 1910: On Lewis Day’s recommendation, Pesel was appointed Designer (and subsequently Director) at the Royal Hellenic School of Needlework and Lace in Athens (1903-1907).
-Whilst in Greece she attended an International Archaeological Congress (1905) and visited relatives in India (1906-07).
+Whilst in Greece she attended an International Archaeological Congress (1905) and visited relatives in India (1906-07), and also Egypt.
 In 1907 she was received by the King and Queen of Greece.
-After returning to England in 1908, she became a member of the Guild of Embroiderers and Inspector in Art Needlework for the Board of Education.
+After returning to England in 1908 to look after her parents, she became a member of the Guild of Embroiderers and Inspector in Art Needlework for the Board of Education.
 In 1910 she was commissioned by the Victoria and Albert Museum to produce a series of samples of historic English embroidery stitches.

 From 1921 to 1930: In the 1920s and 1930s Pesel published several article series on stitching, for example in The Morning Post ‘Some hints on embroidery’ and The Queen ‘Needlework carpets’.
 In 1929 she published ‘Practical Canvas Embroidery’.
-She moved to Weymouth, and then Twyford, continuing to teach embroidery, including to the wives of the unemployed.
+She moved to Twyford, Hampshire, continuing to teach embroidery, including to the wives of the unemployed through a scheme called ‘Yew Tree Industries’.

 From 1931 to 1940: In 1931 Pesel published two books on ‘English Embroidery’ and founded the Winchester Cathedral Broiderers.
 The Cathedral Dean and Chapter gave her the title Mistress of Embroiderers in 1938.
+She worked with Sybil Blunt on designs for the kneelers.
 Pesel moved to The White House in Winchester in 1934, where she resided for the rest of her life.
 Here she grew Irises, her other great love, and co-published ‘Iris growing for amateurs’ in 1937 (she won a RHS award in 1942 for her contribution to the genus).
 Another publication followed in 1938: ‘Leaves from my Embroidery Book’.

 From 1941 to 1947: Pesel was involved in sending craft kits out to POWS in Red Cross parcels.
 She also taught sewing to evacuated school girls in Winchester.